secorolab/FloorPlan-DSL/docs/Tutorial.md

 ### Using the world frame

-You can select the world frame as your frame of reference by using the keyword `world` (result in Figure [@fig:world_frame]).
+You can select the world frame as your frame of reference by using the keyword `world` (result in  [@fig:world_frame]).
 You may only use this frame for locating spaces.
 Any other feature or entryway must be specified by either the space frame or one of the walls.

 ```
 location: